ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Results

 To illustrate the capability of our method, we apply ADAQ-SYM to several defects in two different host materials, diamond and 4H-SiC, and analyze the symmetry properties for the defects orbitals.
 The symmetry analysis provides a coherent picture of the known defects, finds the allowed optical transitions between defect orbitals, and, specifically, explains the different ZPL polarization of the hk and kh divacancies in 4H-SiC.
+The following results are from HSE simulations, see the supplementary materials for results in PBE, as well as experimental comparisons of band gaps and ZPL energies.